Another-User-Dev/Milestone-project-2/README.md

 ## CREDITS

-Special thanks to my mentor
+Special thanks to my mentor Celestine Okwudiri

 Guidance on toggle class with boolean logic